 The Bundler component (on ScriptEngine) takes care of 3 things:

-For production deployment where you don't need Live Reload, remember to turn it off by unchecking the "Enable For Standalone" option on the Runner component (if you had it on before).
+component, make sure to turn it off.
 This will save some CPU cycles for you since, in most cases, Live Reload will be unnecessary for Standalone.

 AOT Platforms and IL2CPP builds will strip all your unused C# code.
 So for all the classes you’d like to call dynamically from Javascript, you’d need to preserve them. link.xml will do the job.
 Here’s an example: